SocketTools ActiveX Edition

 Supported Languages

-The SocketTools ActiveX controls are lightweight ATL-based controls that can be used with Visual Basic 6.0 and Microsoft Office (VBA), as well as a variety of other languages such as dBase Plus, PowerBuilder, Visual C++ and Visual FoxPro.
+The SocketTools ActiveX controls are lightweight ATL-based controls that can be used with Visual Basic 6.0 and Microsoft Office (VBA), as well as a variety of other languages such as PowerBuilder and Visual FoxPro.
 SocketTools can also be used with scripting languages that support COM components, such as VBScript.

 The following code example shows how the FtpClient control could be used to upload a file to a server using the SFTP (SSH) protocol:

-The SocketTools ActiveX controls can be used with all versions of Visual Studio from Visual Studio 6.0 through to the current release, Visual Studio 2015.
+The SocketTools ActiveX controls can be used with any development tools which supports the ActiveX component model.
 They can also be used as components with scripting languages that support COM objects.
-Please note that if you are using C# or VB.NET it is recommended that you use the SocketTools .NET Edition to avoid the additional overhead imposed by ActiveX controls.
+If you are using C# or VB.NET, it is recommended you use the SocketTools .NET Edition to avoid the additional overhead imposed by referencing ActiveX controls.

 Development Tools

 Supported development tools are Visual Basic 6.0, Visual Basic for Applications (VBA) and all current versions of Visual Studio.
-Other third-party IDEs and languages, such as dBase Plus, Visual FoxPro and PowerBuilder are also supported.
+Other third-party IDEs and languages, such as Visual FoxPro and PowerBuilder can also be used.
 If your favorite language can use ActiveX controls or standard COM objects, it can also use the SocketTools ActiveX Edition controls.

 The SocketTools ActiveX Edition includes both 32-bit and 64-bit controls for the broadest compatibility with all platforms.
 They can be used with legacy development environments such as Visual Basic 6.0, as well as the 64-bit version of Microsoft Office and other languages that target the x64 Windows platform.